YashKhote/Ecom/README.md

 ## Website

-Check out the live version of the website here.
+Check out the live version of the website (https://yashkhote.github.io/Ecom/).

 ## Work in Progress